Dr Ulrich Kusenack

 Kusenack, U/ Haage, P/ Zirngibl, H

-85-year-old with swelling in the thigh 3 years after vascular surgery
+85-year-old with swelling of the thigh 3 years after vascular surgery

 German Medical Weekly (1946)